 Additional information on the Town's capital assets can be found in the notes of the Basic Financial Statements.

-Long-term Debt.
-As of June 30, 2019 the Town of Cedar Point had a legal debt margin of \$29,201,264.
+Long-term debt as of June 30, 2021, the Town of Cedar Point had total bonded debt outstanding of \$1,525,000.